Pets in the baggage compartment

-On Air Canada Express flights operated by Air Georgian and Exploits Valley Air, kennel size and weight cannot exceed 80 x 57 x 61 cm (32 x 22.5 x 24 in) in size and 8 kg (17.8 lb) in weight.
+On Air Canada Express flights operated by Air Georgian and Exploits Valley Air, carrier cannot exceed 80 x 57 x 61 cm (32 x 22.5 x 24 in) in size and 8 kg (17.8 lb) in weight.

 - See restrictions regarding certain international destinations.

-The first thing you need to do is book your own flight.
-Once that’s done, contact Air Canada Reservations to register* your pet for travel on the same flight as yours.
+The first thing you'll need to do is book your own flight*.
+Once that's done, contact Air Canada Reservations to register** your pet for travel on the same flight as yours.

 At the time of your call, you'll be asked to provide: